minhera/CS530sddProject/README.md

 ## Known Deficiencies / Bugs

-* Error handling is limited; the assembler may continue after encountering errors
-* Some formatting differences may exist compared to the exact textbook output
-* Does not generate full object program files (only listing and symbol table)
+There are some error handling but limited
-* Assumes valid SIC/XE syntax in most cases
+Assumes valid SIC/XE syntax in most cases
-* Limited support for complex expressions
+Fixed formatting so the program is unable to output different format
+Only listing and symbol table so no full object program files

 ## Lessons Learned

-* Understanding the importance of **two-pass assembly** and why symbol resolution requires it
+Understanding the importance of two-pass assembly and why symbol resolution requires it
-* Gained experience implementing **low-level instruction encoding**
-* Learned how **addressing modes (PC/base-relative)** affect object code generation
+Learned how addressing modes (PC/base-relative) affect object code generation
-* Improved debugging skills for **linker and parsing errors**
+Improved debugging skills and error handling
-* Learned the importance of **clean code organization and modular design**
+Learned the importance of clean and organized code
-* Better understanding of how assemblers bridge human-readable code and machine instructions

----